mattar88/auth_login_register_flutter_getx/README.md

      - connectivity_service.dart
      #Contains the REST api service of home
      - home_api_service.dart
+      #Contains the REST api service of home
+     -oauth_client_service.dart
+     #Contains the endpoints and the  functionality for Client  OAuth2
  - /controllers
      # Responsible for signin and signup and share this functionality with login and signup controllers
      - auth_controller.dart